-This video interview of Fannie Mae Chief Economist Doug Duncan from National Mortgage News explains that.
+A video interview of Fannie Mae Chief Economist Doug Duncan with National Mortgage News explains that.

 Duncan points out that in the 1970s, when mortgage rates climbed into the teens (12%-14%), home prices “actually rose, but the number of homes sold fell dramatically.”